ComputeCanada/dh-carpentry/PythonResources/Twitter/PythonBasicsTwitterWalkthrough.md

 <!--
 We'll build a word counter focusing on topics in the following order:
 1. Functions.  print("hello word!")
-2. variables vs. strings
+2. variables.
+3. Control Structures.
-3. Operators.
+4. Operators.
-5. Methods.
-6. Lists and containers.
+5. Lists and containers, including strings.
-7. Control Structures.
+6. Methods.
+7. Input user and loading files
+8. Graph.
+9. Our word counter.

 The word counter can / will be used in the second part where we look at twitter data and plot the most frequent words.
 -->

-In this first section we'll quickly cover some basic syntax, control structures, and objects in Python so that when it comes to looking at the basics of actual analysis we are in a better position to see the big picture.
+In this first section we'll quickly cover some basic syntax, control structures, objects, and output in Python so that when it comes to looking at the basics of actual analysis we are in a better position to see the big picture.

 ##Boxes and Markdown

 Let's begin by typing a brief description of what we are about to do into a _markdown_ box at the top of a new Python 3 workbook in Jupyter notebooks.
 Enter something like the following in a markdown box.

 	Learning the basics of Python.
-When done I will have created my own word counter.
+When done I will have created my own word histogram.

 Note that while markdown is raw text on input an interpreter will convert various character sequences into formatting commands that will change the final output.
 Change the original line to say: